Daler-Rowney: Daler Board Company

 The Daler Board Company was established in 1946 by the Daler family.
 Between 1945 and 1960, Daler developed a variety of products such as pads (including the Red and Yellow Series A that is still part of the range), canvas panels, stretched canvases, mountboards and artists' luggage.

 In 1988, the company established distribution offices in Cranbury, New Jersey, United States and in 1994 "Robert Simmons" brand of artists' brushes was bought.
 In 2006, Daler-Rowney acquired the US brand Cachet, a hardback book publishing line.

 In February 2016, Daler-Rowney was acquired by the Milan-based F.I.L.A.
 Group.

 Headquarters and manufacturers

 The Daler-Rowney Head Office is located in Bracknell, Berkshire, in the south east of England.
 The company moved from central London to its present address and headquarters in Bracknell in 1969.

 The process of manufacturing is divided into two different sites: the colours and paper products are produced at the headquarters in Bracknell; the brushes are manufactured in La Romana, Dominican Republic.

+On Monday 25th May 2026 a major fire broke out at Daler-Rowney's Bracknell headquarters, with the local area evacuated by emergency services.